-Several years ago, Woom sold a Casco Woom-branded helmet that we loved but that left my son’s head REALLY sweaty.
-The new Woom helmet looks a lot like the old Casco design but has significantly improved ventilation.
+The Woom helmet has excellent ventilation.
 There are 24 (!!) vents and 4 air channels to promote airflow.
+If you were familiar with the older version of the Woom helmet, the air channels on the newer version are smaller, but still effective.
 My son has been able to ride hard, even in hot Arizona weather, without getting overly hot or sweaty.

 The ventilation system proves that the helmet’s creators have thought of every detail.
 The front vent holes have a mesh-type cover that keeps bees or other bugs from flying in.
 Yes, that really happens, and no it is not a good thing.